 - Aequitas Fellows will be encouraged to participate in a ministry of the Christian Service Council or Chicago Evangelism Team.

 - In summer between their second and third years, Aequitas Fellows together complete a leadership development trajectory structured to move students from (1) being mentored to (2) leading the transition of younger students into the College and Aequitas (which also aids in cross-cohort community-building) to (3) facilitating discussion groups of their peers during their Wheaton in Chicago semester, when they will assist in leading conversations about the readings and reflections included in our Civitas.
 The summer includes:

-- funded study abroad together in an overseas urban context;
+- funded study and service in multiple international urban contexts;

 - and preferential selection to staff Urban Track of Passage.